axil/numpy-data-types/numpy_data_types.rst

 ***********

 .. image:: img/numpy-data-types/integers.png
-  :alt: Numpy Integer Types
+  :alt: NumPy Integer Types

-When you feed a python int into numpy, it gets converted into a native numpy type called np.int32 (or np.int64 depending on the OS, python version and the magnitude of the initializers).
+When you feed a python int into NumPy, it gets converted into a native NumPy type called np.int32 (or np.int64 depending on the OS, python version and the magnitude of the initializers).

-If you’re unhappy with the int type that numpy have chosen for you, you can specify one explicitly with np.zeros(10, np.uint8) or np.zeros(10, 'uint8').
+If you’re unhappy with the int type that NumPy have chosen for you, you can specify one explicitly with np.zeros(10, np.uint8) or np.zeros(10, 'uint8').

 Just like in C/C++, `u` stands for 'unsigned' and the number designates the width of the variable in bits.

-Numpy works best when the width is fixed now so unlike ordinary python the value will rotate when it reaches the maximum value for the corresponding data type:
+NumPy works best when the width is fixed now so unlike ordinary python the value will rotate when it reaches the maximum value for the corresponding data type:

 .. code:: python